How To Make Online Conference Work

 For some of us, it can feel like months worth of work is about to be lost.
 All that time spent gaining sponsors, attracting delegates and working with venues suddenly means nothing due to COVID-19.

-Taking your physical event online has always been an option, but we’re now seeing a huge increase in remotely delivered conferences that are organised with a quick turnaround time.
+Taking your physical event online has always been an option, but we’re now seeing a huge increase in remotely delivered conferences that are organized with a quick turnaround time.
 So, what options do you have, how does it work, and how can you make sure you’re prepared?

 How it all works